-(Note: Some practitioners also recommend Reverse T3 and TG antibodies, but for purposes of simplicity we'll keep it to the essentials.)
+(Note: Some practitioners also recommend Reverse T3 and Tg antibodies.)

 The first 3 tests would tell me if I was on the right amount of thyroid medication, and if that medication was being well-utilized by my body.
 The TPO antibodies test, if elevated above 35 IU/mL, would indicate positive thyroid antibodies, or in other words, Hashimoto's.

-I called my doctor’s office to request the tests, and thankfully, they agreed.
+I immediately called my doctor’s office to request the tests, and thankfully, they agreed.